Swissair Flight 111: Flight timeline

-In accordance with the Swissair checklist "In case of smoke of unknown origin", the crew shut off power to the cabin, which also turned off the recirculating fans in the cabin's ceiling.
+In accordance with the Swissair checklist "Smoke/fumes of unknown origin", the flight crew shut off power to the cabin using the "CABIN BUS" switch, which also turned off the recirculating fans in the cabin's ceiling.
 This allowed the fire to spread to the cockpit, eventually shutting off power to the aircraft's autopilot.
-At 22:24:28 AT (01:24:28 UTC), the crew informed Halifax that "we now must fly manually", followed by declaring an emergency.
+At 22:24:28 ADT (01:24:28 UTC), the crew informed Halifax that "we now must fly manually", followed by an emergency declaration.
 Ten seconds later, the crew declared an emergency again, saying "...and we are declaring emergency now, Swissair one eleven"; this was the last transmission received from Flight 111.

-The aircraft flight data recorder stopped operating at 22:25:40 AT (01:25:40 UTC), followed one second later by the cockpit voice recorder.
-The aircraft's transponder briefly resumed transmission of secondary radar returns from 22:25:50 to 22:26:04 AT (01:25:50 to 01:26:04 UTC), at which time the aircraft's altitude was 9,700 ft.
-After this, the aircraft could only be tracked through primary radar, which does not provide altitude information.
+The aircraft flight data recorder stopped operating at 22:25:40 ADT (01:25:40 UTC), followed one second later by the cockpit voice recorder.
+The aircraft's transponder briefly resumed transmission of secondary radar returns from 22:25:50 to 22:26:04 ADT (01:25:50 to 01:26:04 UTC), at which time the aircraft's altitude was 9,700 ft.
+After this, the aircraft could be tracked only through primary radar, which does not provide altitude information.

+The fire spread further and disabled multiple critical flight instruments.

+Engine 2 was shut down by First Officer Löw approximately one minute prior to the time of impact.
+The shutdown of Engine 2 would have had little or no adverse effect on aircraft controllability.
+In a smoke-filled cockpit, and with almost no flight instruments and little to no view outside, it is possible that Löw became spatially disoriented and as a result, flew into the sea.
+Another possibility is that while attempting to see outside the cockpit windows, Löw inadvertently pushed the control column forward, thus resulting in a descent and eventual impact with the water.